Yelp/mrjob/docs/guides/emr-opts.rst

     .. deprecated:: 0.6.0

        Hiding clusters from other users on the same account is not very useful.
-       If you don't want to share pooled clusters, try :mrjob:`pool_name`.
+       If you don't want to share pooled clusters, try :mrjob-opt:`pool_name`.

 .. mrjob-opt::
     :config: zone